Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 Ready to Clear Your Pores?

-Choose the right clay for your skin type and commit to consistent weekly use.
-Results take 4-6 weeks of regular masking.
+Choose the right clay for your skin type and see results in 4-6 weeks of regular masking.